JohnIsutsa/branch-app/README.md

     The application will be running at `http://localhost:3000`.

-5. For test accounts use the following:
+5. For test accounts use the following (both in prod and dev environments):
    ```plaintext
    AGENT Sign In: james@branch.com
    CUSTOMER Sign In: Any customer email that will be on the tickets listed on the agent dashboard.